 Along the way, she has been a member of the expert panel that selects the longlist for the Australian Book Industry Awards and regularly chairs panels, presents workshops and interviews fellow writers for various literary festivals.
 She volunteers at The Footpath Library where she is the Ambassador Program Coordinator enlisting writers to share the joy of reading with homeless people.
 She also runs their national EPIC! writing competition for school children.

 Meredith's debut novel The Fence is available now.
 You can order a copy here.
-Her second novel, The Making of Christina will be published in August 2017.
-More details to come!
+Her second novel, The Making of Christina was released in 2017 and is also available at all the usual outlets, including here.

 If you would to book Meredith as a facilitator or interviewer at your next literary event, you can contact her here.